Vertical (film)

-Vertical (Вертикаль) is a 1967 Soviet sports drama film directed by Stanislav Govorukhin and Boris Durov.
+Vertical (Вертикаль) is a 1967 Soviet sports action adventure film directed by Stanislav Govorukhin and Boris Durov.
 With 32.8 million viewers it became one of the 1967 Soviet box office leaders (10th place among the Soviet-produced movies and 13th place it total).
 The film was a directorial debut for both Govorukhin and Durov.
 It was also the first movie where Vladimir Vysotsky worked as a composer and songwriter.
 His songs became extremely popular, they were immediately released on the extended play and gave a start to his musical career.

+The film tells the story of a seasoned climber Vitali Leonov who leads a team to conquer a treacherous peak, but important information is kept secret and an approaching cyclone test their survival and trust.